kesh-lang/kesh/examples.md

 ### Type conversion

-To cast to a primitive type, simply apply the type to the value as if it was a function.
+To cast a value to a primitive type, simply apply the type to the value as if it was a function.

 ```lua
 boolean: #boolean 42   --> true